NiklasMerz/talks/outline-apache.md

 * Fixing issues & first PRs
 * Writing extensions, plugins, features critical for business success

+## Advice for first-time contributors

+* Be kind
+* Be patient
+* Read documentation: A lot of common questions should already be documented "somewhere"
+* If in doubt to be afraid to ask

-> How to support here
+##  How to support here as a maintainer

+* Be kind
+* Be patient
+* Respond in a timely manner to keep motivation high and make contributions feel welcome

 # Turnover point

 * Do work themselves
 * Find someone to pay to do the work
-* Sponsoring the core maintainers if possible
+* Sponsoring the core maintainers if possible at all

 ## How to support here

-* Make support options visible
+* Make paid support options visible
     * Companies (PLC4X used to do that)
+    * Contributors working as freelancers
+    * **Donations to the ASF cannot be used for development work**
 * Good and easy to find documentation on how to contribute
     * Avoid to many "uncommon" steps and prefer existing tooling
-    * Try to be helpful and respond timely with first contributions to keep motivation high

 # Becoming part of the community

+* Get a feel if a new contributor works in the "open source spirit"
+    * Can be trusted to complete task from start to finish
+    * Listens to feedback
+    * Asks for reviews and feedback before doing something possibly breaking
+* Show trust early
+* Review work and give advice
 ## Types of maintainers

 ### Silent hero